celery/celery/docs/getting-started/first-steps-with-celery.rst

 Configuration
 =============

-Celery, like a consumer appliance doesn't need much to be operated.
+Celery, like a consumer appliance, doesn't need much to be operated.
 It has an input and an output, where you must connect the input to a broker and maybe the output to a result backend if so wanted.
 But if you look closely at the back there's a lid revealing loads of sliders, dials and buttons: this is the configuration.